pyodide/pyodide/docs/using_pyodide_from_webworker.md

 ## Caveats

-Using a web worker is advantageous because the python code is run a separate thread from your main UI, and hence does not impact your application's responsiveness.
+Using a web worker is advantageous because the python code is run in a separate thread from your main UI, and hence does not impact your application's responsiveness.
 There are some limitations, however.
 Because web workers are each in their own virtual machine, there is no way to share the python